christian7877/E2E_DocFxV3/E2E_DocsBranch_Dynamic/DuplicatedItems/ymlhead-1.md

 ---
-title:duplicated title two
+title: duplicated title two
-description:duplicated description one
+description: duplicated description one
 ---

 # h1 one